How Discovering Japan Changed My Life

 The discovery of Japanese culture captivated me and I started to feel a passion and desire that I've never felt in my life.
 I wanted to deepen my knowledge of Japanese culture and in order to do so I knew that I needed to be able to understand Japanese and so decided to start learning on my own.

 I didn't have an opportunity to attend Chinese school when I was younger so had to learn the Japanese language from scratch.
-I got myself dictionaries and text books like "Japanese For Everybody" where I picked up much of my basic grammar.
+I got myself dictionaries and text books like "Japanese For Everyone" where I picked up much of my basic grammar.

 Started to pick up a lot of Japanese from manga like Ranma 1/2 and Crayon Shin-chan.
 What I would do is read them on the train and when I came across some word I didn't understand, I would fold a dog ear in the corner of the page.